 Judy was a close friend of Denise Levertov from the time she met her in 1981 until the time of Levertov’s death in 1997.
 After the murder of the eight martyrs of El Salvador (six Jesuits, their housekeeper and her daughter), Judy arranged for Denise Levertov to present a reading of her poetic oratorio, “El Salvador: Requiem and Invocation,” in the Mission Church at Santa Clara University, as part of the University’s “Voice of the Voiceless: Institute on Human Rights and Social Justice,” in February 13, 1990.
 Her commitment to Latin America and Ethnic Studies had started early.
 She had previously published “For César Chávez: Viva la Huelga!” in the Farm Worker’s Twentieth Anniversary Solidarity Book, 1962-1982.

-Her mentorship, wisdom and counsel has been an important contribution to those of us interested in the issues related to social justice, spirituality, and engagement with the suffering of the poor.
+Her mentorship, wisdom and counsel were important contributions to those of us interested in the issues related to social justice, spirituality, and engagement with the suffering of the poor.